Pickup Coffee: History

 Initially limited to Metro Manila, Pickup Coffee expanded to Cebu in March 2023 and eventually to other provinces in the Philippines.

 In December 2023, Pickup Coffee expanded to Mexico and opened their first branch in the country.

 In mid-2024, Pickup Coffee launched their own dedicated mobile application for order and delivery.

+In 2026, Pickup Coffee opened the business for franchising.
+It has also began introducing traditional coffee shops where patrons can stay for longer periods of time as opposed to their prior grab-and-go outlets.

 Products

 Pickup Coffee offers various beverages at standard prices not exceeding ₱100 as of October 2022.
 It has coffee (including cold brew), milk, and tea-based drinks in its menu, as well as baked goods and pastries.